General Adaptation Syndrome and Stress Phase Nursing Interpretation

 Pathophysiology

 Selye’s GAS model describes a nonspecific biologic response to stressors.
+GAS activation is especially likely when stressors are perceived as new, unpredictable, threatening to self, or associated with loss of control.
 In alarm phase, sympathetic and endocrine systems mobilize resources for immediate threat response.
+Classically, alarm-phase stress can include increased corticosteroid signaling with reduced infection-fighting efficiency; sustained hormonal drive may also enlarge adrenal demand over time.

 In resistance phase, the body attempts to counterbalance stress activation and restore function.
 Effective coping and relief of stressors support recovery; unresolved strain extends this phase and increases physiologic burden.